andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

   - DeleteOnTermination - determines whether to preserve or delete the EBS volume when EC2 instance terminates
     - Default: TRUE for root volume, FALSE for all other volume types
     - If the instance is already running, you can set DeleteOnTermination to False using the command line.
+  - Detach volumes:
+    - Root volume → Stop instance first, then detach.
+(AWS automatically handles unmounting for the root device when the instance stops.)
+    - Non-root volume → Unmount first, then detach (no need to stop the instance).

 - RDS:
   - Scenario: application has RDS for PostgreSQL with read-heavy workloads. how to refactor the code to achieve optimum read performance for SQL queries?
     - Correct: Set up Amazon RDS with one or more read replicas.
 Refactor the application code so that the queries use the endpoint for the read replicas